Ron Pucek's Living Waters Catfish Farm

 When users were asked to file pumping permit applications with the EAA, Pucek claimed a maximum historical use of 46,483 acre-feet.
 In 2000 the EAA proposed a permit for 17,724 acre-feet.

-In December of 2003, SAWS purchased the remaining tangible assets of Living Waters Artesian Springs, Ltd, including the well, and an additional 3,125 acre-feet in water rights.
-The sale left Pucek's partnership with 9,375 acre-feet in water rights.
+In May of 2003, SAWS purchased additional tangible assets of Living Waters Artesian Springs, Ltd, including the well, and an additional 3,125 acre-feet in water rights.
+The sale left Pucek's partnership with 9,375 acre-feet in water rights, which SAWS then acquired in December of that year for $15.5 million.
 Overall, SAWS has paid Pucek more than $30 million for water sales, leases, land, and equipment.

-In March of 2011, Bexar county agreed to purchase the property from SAWS for a flood control to alleviate flooding in the city of Von Ormy.
+In June of 2010, SAWS declared the property to be surplus to its system and in March of 2011, Bexar county agreed to purchase the property from SAWS for a flood control project to alleviate flooding in the city of Von Ormy.

 The photographs below were taken during the short period in 1991 when the farm was in full-swing operation.